Schönhardt polyhedron: Construction

-around the centerline of the prism, breaking the square faces of the prism into pairs of triangles.
-If each of these pairs is chosen to be non-convex, the Schönhardt polyhedron is the result.
+around the centerline of the prism.
+The rotation angle is an arbitrary parameter, which can be varied continuously.
+This rotation causes the square faces of the triangle to become skew polygons, each of which can be re-triangulated with two triangles to form either a convex or a non-convex dihedral angle.
+When all three of these pairs of triangles are chosen to have a non-convex dihedral, the Schönhardt polyhedron is the result.

 Properties

-The Schönhardt polyhedron has six vertices, twelve edges, and eight triangular faces.
-The six vertices of the Schönhardt polyhedron can be used to form fifteen unordered pairs of vertices.
+A Schönhardt polyhedron has six vertices, twelve edges, and eight triangular faces.
+Its six vertices form fifteen unordered pairs.
 Twelve of these fifteen pairs form edges of the polyhedron: there are six edges in the two equilateral triangle faces, and six edges connecting the two triangles.
-The remaining three edges form diagonals of the polyhedron, but lie entirely outside the polyhedron.
+The remaining three pairs form diagonals of the polyhedron, but lie entirely outside the polyhedron.

-The convex hull of the Schönhardt polyhedron is another polyhedron with the same six vertices, and a different set of twelve edges and eight triangular faces; like the Schönhardt polyhedron, it is combinatorially equivalent to a regular octahedron.
-The symmetric difference of the Schönhardt polyhedron consists of three tetrahedra, each lying between one of the concave dihedral edges of the Schönhardt polyhedron and one of the exterior diagonals.
+The convex hull of the Schönhardt polyhedron is another polyhedron with the same six vertices, and a different set of twelve edges and eight triangular faces.
+Both this hull, and the Schönhardt polyhedron itself, are combinatorially equivalent to a regular octahedron.
+The symmetric difference of the hull and the Schönhardt polyhedron consists of three tetrahedra, each lying between one of the concave dihedral edges of the Schönhardt polyhedron and one of the exterior diagonals.
 Thus, the Schönhardt polyhedron can be formed by removing these three tetrahedra from a convex (but irregular) octahedron.

 Impossibility of triangulation

+A triangulation of a polyhedron is a partition into tetrahedra, meeting face-to-face and using only the vertices of the given polyhedron.
+Every convex polyhedron has a triangulation in this sense, but the Schönhardt polyhedron does not.
+Among polyhedra with no triangulation, it has the fewest vertices.